Estonian Philharmonic Chamber Choir

 Notable cooperations include appearances with Paavo Järvi, Neeme Järvi, Olari Elts, Risto Joost, Mirga Gražinytė-Tyla, Peter Phillips, Gustavo Dudamel, Iván Fischer, Marc Minkowski, Sir Simon Rattle, Andrés Orozco-Estrada, Andrew Lawrence-King, Paul McCreesh as well as the London Symphony Orchestra, Mahler Chamber Orchestra, Camerata Salzburg, Les Musiciens du Louvre, BBC National Orchestra of Wales, Rundfunk-Sinfonieorchester Berlin, Israel Philharmonic Orchestra, Orchestra Mozart Bologna, Stuttgarter Philharmonic, hr-Sinfonieorchester Frankfurt, Norwegian, Australian, Lithuanian, Prague, Basel and Stuttgart Chamber Orchestra, Concerto Copenhagen, Concerto Palatino, Estonian National Symphony Orchestra and Tallinn Chamber Orchestra.

-Their considerable discography includes numerous recordings for ECM Records, Ondine Records, Virgin Classics, Carus, harmonia mundi which received highest plaudits with distinction worldwide.
+Their considerable discography includes numerous recordings with Tõnu Kaljuste for ECM Records, Ondine Records, Virgin Classics, Carus, harmonia mundi which received highest plaudits including two Grammy Awards and 14 Grammy nominations.

 BIS Records has released four albums under Kaspars Putniņš including Alfred Schnittke: Concerto for choir, Arvo Pärt: Seven Magnificat Antiphons, Franz Liszt: Via Crucis, Ülo Krigul: Liquid Turnes and Arvo Pärt: Sacred choral works as well as an album with Schnittke: Psalms of Repentance and Pärt: Magnificat & Nunc Dimittis which was awarded the Gramophone Award and Diapason d’Or in 2018.